 Speak to us if you think you would be at risk if your name and address appeared publicly on the register.

-If you cannot afford your contribution any more, ask your trustee to:
+If you are struggling to afford your contributions, you can ask your trustee to:

 • Change the payment amount

-• Give you a 'payment holiday' period.
-This makes your Debt Contribution Order (DCO) last longer than four years
+• Give you a payment holiday.
+This makes your debt contribution order (DCO) last longer than four years

 Debt happens.
 We deal with it.